rolfbecker/AMC2020/0600_ESP32/0635_MQTT_Poti/README.md

 An LED and a potentiometer are connected to an ESP32.
 They act as actuator (LED) and sensor (poti).
 ESP32 and Python scripts talk to each other.

-1. Poti: The potentiometer values are published under an MQTT topic.
-A matching Python script subscribes to the same topic and receives the potentiometer data.
+1. Poti: The potentiometer values are published under a particular MQTT topic.
+A matching Python script subscribes to the that topic and receives the potentiometer data.
 1. LED: The ESP32 subscribes to a topic a matching Python script publishes under.
 The Python script publishes the messages "on" or "off".
 When the ESP32 receives "on" or "off" it switches on or off the LED, respectively.